krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 #### Pod Lifecycle

-Pods are only scheduled once in their lifetime; assigning a Pod to a specific node is called binding, and the process of selecting which node to use is called scheduling. if Kubernetes isn't able start the Pod on the selected node, then that particular Pod never starts.
+Pods are only scheduled once in their lifetime; assigning a Pod to a specific node is called __binding__, and the process of selecting which node to use is called __scheduling__.
+If Kubernetes isn't able start the Pod on the selected node, then that particular Pod never starts.

 If one of the containers in the Pod fails, then Kubernetes may try to restart that specific container.
 Pods can however fail in a way that the cluster cannot recover from.

-Kubernetes uses a higher-level abstraction, called a controller, that handles the work of managing the relatively disposable Pod instances.
+Kubernetes uses a higher-level abstraction, called a __controller__, that handles the work of managing the relatively disposable Pod instances.

-Pod phases: A Pod's status field is a PodStatus object, which has a phase field.
+__Pod phases:__ A Pod's status field is a PodStatus object, which has a phase field.
 * Pending: The Pod has been accepted by the Kubernetes cluster, but one or more of the containers has not been set up and made ready to run.
 * Running: The Pod has been bound to a node, and all of the containers have been created.
 At least one container is still running.
 * Succeeded: All containers in the Pod have terminated in success, and will not be restarted
 * Failed: All containers in the Pod have terminated, and at least one container has terminated in failure.
 * Unknown: For some reason the state of the Pod could not be obtained.

-Pod conditions: A Pod has a PodStatus, which has an array of PodConditions
+__Pod conditions__: A Pod has a PodStatus, which has an array of PodConditions
 * PodScheduled: the Pod has been scheduled to a node.
 * PodReadyToStartContainers
 * ContainersReady: all containers in the Pod are ready
 * Initialized: all init containers have completed successfully.
 * Ready: the Pod is able to serve requests

-Container states:
+__Container states__:
 * Waiting
 * Running
 * Terminated

-Kubernetes manages container failures within Pods using a restartPolicy defined in the Pod spec.
+Kubernetes manages container failures within Pods using a __restartPolicy__ defined in the Pod spec.

 Your application can inject extra feedback or signals into PodStatus: Pod readiness.
 To use this, set readinessGates in the Pod's spec to specify a list of additional conditions that the kubelet evaluates for Pod readiness:

 ```
 kind: Pod